You can choose how to get paid (PayPal, Payoneer or bank transfer) in the "Payment methods" section of your StreetLib account:

-you can save more than a payment method.
-A Billing Profile can have 1 selected payment account.
+You can save more than one payment method.
+However, each Billing Profile can only have 1 selected payment account.

 One Payment Method can be linked to one or more Billing Profiles.